TSRC Infrastructure and Experimental Projects – Stuff we’re building and doing

 Radio kits in SKB cases – IC-7300 shown.

 TSRC has plenty of projects underway – see one that interests you?
+Want to start a new one?
 We always need help, and it’s a great way to learn new skills or add your own to the effort.

-It’s a 7’x16′ all-aluminum Nitro cargo trailer with an RV side door and drop-down rear ramp.
-It will haul many of the club’s “toys” and provide space for an additional operating position for Field Day or large public service events.
-Right now, the Trailer Committee is working to design and build the interior fixtures and plan the modifications and installation.
-When done, it will have:
+It’s a 7’x16′ all-aluminum cargo trailer with an RV side door and drop-down rear ramp.
+It hauls much of the club’s equipment and provide space for an additional operating position for Field Day or large public service events.
+Everything is done except the front storage cabinet.
+This trailer has:

 • 7′ workbench with parts and tool storage drawers